Gliniak/SharpBoy/README.md

 - IRQ Support
 - (Probably) Some fixes to actually implemented one

+LONG TERM:
+- Recompiler

 GPU:
-- Everything, Only Basic OpenGL window is working ATM
+- Fix background rendering, Add Sprites rendering.

 Memory:
-- Basic functionality is working, need to add MCB support and come assertions to r/w memory operations
+- Basic functionality is working, need to add MCB support and some assertions to r/w memory operations
+- Check if DMA works good

 Cartridge:
 - MBC Support